AlexSaeChao/reading-notes/201/basics-of-html-css-and-javascript.md

     ```

   * What is representing the selector?
-    * h2 would be the selector
+    * h2 would be the selector in the code above.
   * Which components are the CSS declarations?
     * `color: black;` and `padding: 5px;`
   * Which components are considered properties?